pgRouting/GSoC-pgRouting/doc/planar/pgr_makeMaximalPlanar.rst

 * Works for **undirected** graphs.
 * Works for **planar** graphs only.
 * If the input graph is not planar, it returns an **empty set**.
-* Returns a list of all new edges needed to triangulate the graph and make it maximal planar.
+* Returns a list of all new edges needed to triangulate the eligible components of the graph and make them maximal planar.
+* The augmentation applies independently to eligible components (components with 3 or more vertices).
+Components with fewer than 3 vertices are skipped and returned unchanged.
 * The algorithm does not consider traversal costs in the calculations.
 * The algorithm does not consider geometric topology in the calculations.
 * Running time: :math:`O(|V_G| + |E_G|)` where :math:`G(V_G, E_G)` is the input graph.